pjc0247/DISPATCHER/README.md

 Usages of each API
 ----
-I've written a comment each method on my 'CustomSynchronizationContext' class.
+I've written a comment on every methods on my 'CustomSynchronizationContext' class.
 So plz seeeeeeeeeeeee DAT.
 <br>
 https://github.com/pjc0247/DISPATCHER/blob/master/src/CustomSynchronizationContext.cs